Social Media Addiction Lawsuit: The Legal Team from the Landmark Trial

 Mass Torts Director

-Rebecca Phillips specializes in pharmaceutical liability, business litigation, and appeals.
+Rebecca Phillips is dedicated to pharmaceutical liability, business litigation, and appeals.
 Co-lead counsel in the Bard Implant litigation, she also helped secure billions in opioid recovery for Texas.
 Recent honors include Super Lawyers Rising Star and Lawdragon 500 (2024-2025), among others.

 Headshot of Sam E. Taylor, Senior Litigation Counsel for the Lanier Law Firm Personal Injury practice.